 Gangs of street drinkers are apparently breaking into hospitals to steal the antibacterial hand gel that they have in pumps on the wall, which they are then drinking and getting drunk on.
 This isn't new: the desperate and the homeless have been soap-drinking for years.
-What is new is a BBC investigation linking the practice to deaths, which is, on the whole, quite bad.
+But what is new is a BBC investigation is now linking the practice to deaths, which is, on the whole: quite bad.

-The soap they have in hospitals has alcohol in it to sterilize hands and help keep a lid on the spread of MRSA, and if you get half a cup of that mixed with water then baby, you've got some booze going.
-Exceptionally bad, lethal booze, that quite often leads to hemorrhaging and even death.
+The soap they have in hospitals has alcohol in it to sterilise hands and help keep a lid on the spread of MRSA, and if you get half a cup of that mixed with water then baby, you've got some booze going.
+Exceptionally bad, lethal booze, that quite often leads to haemorrhaging and even death.

 Trending on VICE Sports: 'Have It Your Way, Chi!'
 Life as A Professional Female Footballer

-The BBC spoke to one of these street gang soap drinkers, known only as Bartlomiej, who actually on the whole gave off a "drinking soap is a bad idea" vibe, recounting that time his body ruptured and he lost 1.5 liters of blood and nearly died.
+The BBC spoke to one of these street gang soap drinkers, known only as Bartlomiej, who actually on the whole gave off a "drinking soap is a bad idea" vibe, recounting that time his body ruptured and he lost 1.5 litres of blood and he nearly died.

-"We lived in various places, always nearby hospitals," he said.
+"We lived in various places, always nearby hospitals," he said, as your dad slides into the Mail Online comments section, blood pressure spiking, as he decides whether to get angry at "immigrant theft from the NHS" or "the concept of squatting" first.
 "We were squatting, or we just illegally lived in houses or different accommodation.
 Those were the places we were binge drinking.
 It's a really simple life."

-This is the thing, though: while soap dispenser booze death figures aren't greatly fun reading (as the BBC reports, "The deaths of at least three people in London have been linked by coroners to the consumption of alcohol hand wash since 2008"), they're nothing compared to legitimate alcohol deaths in the UK.
+This is the thing, though, isn't it: while soap dispenser booze death figures aren't greatly fun reading (as the BBC reports, "The deaths of at least three people in London have been linked by coroners to the consumption of alcohol hand wash since 2008"), they're nothing compared to legitimate alcohol deaths in this country.
 As ONS figures from February confirm, there were 8,416 alcohol-related deaths in the UK in 2013, a largely steady rate (14 deaths per 100,000) to the year before.
 That's bad, right?
 Like: drinking soap, also bad.
 But a constant 8,000-odd deaths per year from lager and cider and those little Corky's shots and White Lightning and Frosty Jack's is also quite uncool.
 Do we only care about so-called street drinking gangs because street drinking is anti-social, or that petty theft is a crime?
-Do we only pearl clutch about dying from consuming hand sanitizer because they didn't pay for it?
+Do we only pearl clutch about dying from consuming hand sanitiser because they didn't pay for it?